 The CSC shall meet at least once every month via teleconference at a time and date agreed upon members of the CSC.

-The CSC will provide regular updates, no less than three per year, to the direct customers of the IANA naming function.
+The CSC will provide regular updates, at least twice per year, to the direct customers of the IANA naming function.
 These updates may be provided to the RySG and the ccNSO during ICANN meetings.

+To allow the CSC to carry out the work identified above and, in particular, to help develop a cooperative relationship with the IANA Functions Operator, the CSC is also required to meet with the Board of the IANA Functions Operator at least twice a year.
+These meetings should, wherever possible, be held at ICANN meetings.

-The CSC will also consider requests from other groups to provide updates regarding the IANA Functions Operator’s performance.
+The CSC will also consider requests from other groups, including the ICANN Board and ICANN org, to provide updates regarding the IANA Functions Operator’s performance.

 Record of Proceedings